Why Spend Time Outside?

 Hungry Hungry Hippos is a common kid’s game.
 The game is played on a small board where all small plastic balls are rolling in a circular arena.
 The kids each control a tiny hippo that moves forward with its mouth open, swallowing the plastic balls.
 Take this classic childhood game and make it life-size.

-To make the game life-size, you will need the following items:
+To turn this into a life-size field game, you will need the following items:

 Virtual Field Day Activities

 For those who can’t meet for a physical field day, host a virtual field day where everyone gets together outside in their different backyard over Zoom or Skype.
-Here are three easy ideas for a virtual field day event.
+Here are three easy ideas for that have recieved recent posts on social media that could make a great virtual field day event.

 1. Among Us